AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr> Result In Workfront Goals, a result is a progress indicator for a goal.
 It can be a number, a percentage value, or a currency amount that you update manually.
 You cannot display results in a report and you cannot access them through the Workfront API.
 For information about activities, see Get started with results and activities in Adobe Workfront Goals.
 Revenue A billable amount for the task or project.
 The amount can be hourly, fixed, or a combination of both.
   <tr>
    <td>Revenue Type</td>
    <td>Revenue type determines how the task will accrue revenue.
 Some examples include Fixed Hourly, Role Hourly, and Role Hourly w/Cap.
-For information about tracking revenue in&nbsp;<span>Workfront</span> see <a href="../../../manage-work/projects/project-finances/billing-and-revenue-overview.md" class="MCXref xref">Overview of Billing and Revenue</a>.</td>
+For information about tracking revenue in&nbsp;Workfront see <a href="../../../manage-work/projects/project-finances/billing-and-revenue-overview.md" class="MCXref xref">Overview of Billing and Revenue</a>.</td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>